platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 You can jump to the next section.
 {{< /note >}}

-There are slightly different ways to link your local project to your {{% vendor/name %}} project based on the Git flow you chose for you project as discussed earlier in this guide.
+There are slightly different ways to link your local project to your {{% vendor/name %}} project based on the Git workflow you chose for you project as discussed earlier in this guide.

 {{< codetabs >}}
 +++